knightjimr/rms/docs/hello2.rst

 ======================================

 Okay, so technically, none of the three hello scripts from :doc:`hello1` implement a true "Hello World!" script.
-The main reason for that is that most pipeline scripts will involve more than one computational step, and so the hello scripts give an example of how to do that.
+The main reason for that is that most RMS scripts will involve more than one computational step, and so the hello scripts give an example of how to do that.
 Second, the correct "Hello World!" involves setting two RMS options to change its default behavior, and so it requires a bit more explanation.
 The real "Hello World!" script is shown at the bottom of this page.